-Feb: For online/virtual exchanges applications are due in early to mid February.
+Feb: Student interviews continued.
 Acceptance and/or non-acceptance letter sent either at the end of Feb. or in March, organizational meetings to plan for Bariloche group.
 In face-to-face exchanges, all deposit fees of $500 due.
-No coat for online/virtual exchanges is covered through payment of a $100 Sister Cities Family Membership fee.
+The cost for online/virtual exchanges is covered through payment of a $100 Sister Cities Family Membership fee.

 March: Acceptance letters sent home.
 Continue planning for Bariloche group

 April: Bariloche students visit Aspen or begin process for online meetings (may begin in fall)

 May: Shimukappu/Tomamu and Bariloche trip fees due, Japanese culture/language classes begin

 July: Ducky Derby Fundraiser begins (participation required), student sale of paper envelope duck sales and/or online ducks

 Sept: Continue Shimukappu/Tomamu and Bariloche student culture/language classes

 Oct: Aspen students visit Shimukappu/Tomamu and Bariloche.

 Nov/Dec: Shimukappu/Tomamu visit preparation meetings, Bariloche exchange students present at Sister Cities meeting, Abetone/Chamonix trip fees due